The Particle Problem in Classical Gravity: A historical note on 1941

-In 1941, Guido Fubini interceded in asking Albert Einstein for submitting a contribution to the Argentinian journal {\it Revista de la Universidad Nacional de Tucum\'an}, which in the early 40's was being founded by the Italian mathematician Alessandro Terracini (Terracini 1941; 1944).
-Einstein kindly agreed in submitting an article in which a novel demonstration of the non-existence of regular static spherically symmetric solution in the general relativity was given.
+In 1941, Guido Fubini interceded in asking Albert Einstein to submit a contribution to the Argentinian journal {\it Revista de la Universidad Nacional de Tucum\'an}, which in the early 1940's was being founded by the Italian mathematician Alessandro Terracini (Terracini 1941; 1944).
+Einstein kindly agreed to submit an article to which he referred as ``{\it ein h\"ubscher Beweis station\"arer Gravitationsfelder}'' (Einstein, 1941c).
+In that article, a novel demonstration of the non-existence of regular static spherically symmetric solution in the general relativity was given.

-Einstein's proof, which was described in the Italian translation of (Einstein, 1941b) as ``{\it una graziosa dimostrazione}'', represents an ingenious way to show that no such a solution is admitted in the theory of gravitation $R_{\mu \nu}=0$.
-The original title of the Einstein's handwritten German draft reads {\it Beweis der Nichtexistenz von Singularitaetsfreien Gravitationsfeldern mit nicht Verschwindender Gesamtmasse}\footnote{literal translation of the titles of (Einsein, 1941a; 1941d).} and it is in possession of the {\it Biblioteca Mathematica} of the University of Turin.
+Einstein's manuscript, which was described by Terracini in the Italian translation (Einstein, 1941b) as ``{\it una graziosa dimostrazione}'', proved in an ingenious way that no such regular solutions are admitted in the theory of gravitation $R_{\mu \nu}=0$ in asymptotically flat spacetime.
+The original title of the Einstein's handwritten draft in German was {\it Beweis der Nichtexistenz von Singularitaetsfreien Gravitationsfeldern mit nicht Verschwindender Gesamtmasse}, literal translation of the titles of (Einsein, 1941a; 1941d), and it is in possession of the {\it Biblioteca Mathematica} of the University of Turin.

-The Einstein's proof acquires particular relevance, not due to its particular application to the general theory of relativity itself, but because of its property of being suitable of generalizations to other theories of gravitation.
-Works of this sort were the one written by Einstein and Pauli in 1943, in which the case of Kaluza-Klein theory was studied (Einstein \& Pauli, 1943), and Papapetrou's article of 1948, treating the case of the non-symmetric unified field theory (Papapetrou, 1948b) (see also (Lichnerowicz, 1955)).
+Einstein's proof acquires importance, not due to its particular application to the general theory of relativity, but due of its property of being suitable for generalizations to other theories of gravitation and unified fields.
+Generalizations of this sort are the one presented by Einstein and Pauli in 1943, in which the case of Kaluza-Klein theory was studied (Einstein \& Pauli, 1943), and the one presented by Papapetrou in 1948 for the case of the non-symmetric unified field theory (Papapetrou, 1948b); see also (Lichnerowicz, 1955).

-The work (Einstein, 1941a), which is certainly hardly known, is cited\footnote{though with a mistake in the year of publication referred, since 1942 is referred instead 1941.} in (F\"olsing, 1993) and in other few articles devoted to the study of the historical context (see for instance (van Dongen, 2002; Earman \& Eisenstaedt, 1999)).